-Apple might be working on a sequel to the popular 4-inch iPhone SE and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2/iPhone XE.
+Apple might be working on a sequel to the popular 4-inch iPhone SE and today we want to walk you through some reasons why you should, and shouldn’t, wait for the rumored iPhone SE 2.

 If you’re in the market for a new iPhone, but don’t want one with a huge display, you’ll want to take a long look at Apple’s 4-inch iPhone SE.
-It’s a few years old now, but the iPhone SE is still the best small screen iPhone on the market.
+It’s a few years old now, but the iPhone SE is still one of the best small phones on the market.

 The iPhone SE’s hardware is holding up and the device’s software continues to perform at a high level after its move to Apple’s iOS 12 update.
-Unlike the iPhone 6, iPhone 6 Plus, and iPhone 5s, the iPhone SE will get upgraded to iOS 13 later this year.
+And unlike the iPhone 6, iPhone 6 Plus, and iPhone 5s, the iPhone SE will get upgraded to Apple’s iOS 13 operating system later this year.

 The iPhone SE is absolutely worth considering in 2019, but you’ll also want to take note of the iPhone SE 2 rumors that’ve emerged.

 iPhone SE 2 Rumors

 The first iPhone SE 2 rumor from Focus Taiwan emerged in August, 2017.
 The site claimed Apple supplier Wistron was preparing to expand its iPhone manufacturing in an effort to get a new iPhone SE model out in 2018.

 A second iPhone SE 2 release date rumor from Taiwan’s Economic Daily News emerged in late November, 2017.
 According to the publication’s sources, Apple was planning to release a new iPhone SE in the first half of 2018 and it would be assembled by Wistron at its factory in Bengaluru, India.